Your Ultimate Guide

-The department of languages at the University of South Carolina Aiken have set up a nice little list of resources to help their students learn French for free.
+The department of languages at the University of South Carolina Aiken have set up a nice little list of resources for free.

 Virtual Library Resource Page

-A small but eclectic list of resources from Elizabethtown College to help you learn French, including some literary sites if you want some real culture and heavy reading!
+A small but eclectic list of resources from Elizabethtown College, including some literary sites if you want some real culture and heavy reading!

 Sarah has set up and runs a fantastic blog for parents who want to teach their children French from a young age.
 She is a French teacher and wants to raise her two children as bilingual French-English and takes her readers through great articles on how she does that, including games, everyday conversations, book reviews and stories abut how she’s getting on.
 Well worth a look if you want your children to speak French!